tylerharter/cs301-projects/spring19/p6/README.md

 # Project 6: Wine Study

 This project is a wine connoisseurs' delight!
 Data Science can help us understand people's drinking habits around the world.
-For example, take a look at Mona Chalabi's analysis here: [Where Do People Drink The Most Beer, Wine And Spirits?](https://fivethirtyeight.com/features/dear-mona-followup-where-do-people-drink-the-most-beer-wine-and-spirits/).
+For example, take a look at Mona Chalabi's analysis here: [Where Do People Drink The Most Beer, Wine And Spirits?](https://fivethirtyeight.com/features/dear-mona-followup-where-do-people-drink-the-most-beer-wine-and-spirits/)

-For our part, We will be exploring a subset (the first 1500 rows) of the Kaggle [wine reviews dataset](https://www.kaggle.com/zynicide/wine-reviews);
+For our part, we will be exploring a modified subset (the first 1500 rows) of the Kaggle [wine reviews dataset](https://www.kaggle.com/zynicide/wine-reviews);
 you will be using various string manipulation functions that come with Python as well as rolling some of your own to solve the problems